gichukipaul/PopFlix/README.md

 ### 3. Run the Project:
 - Open the PopFlix.xcodeproj file with Xcode.
 - Build and run the project on your preferred iOS simulator or device.
 - Ensure that you have Xcode installed and configured on your machine.
-If you happen to have any issues or have questions, please refer to the project documentation or feel free to reach out for help.
+If you happen to have any issues or questions, please refer to the project documentation or feel free to reach out for help.
 ## Contributing
 Contributions to PopFlix are welcome!
 If you find a bug, have a feature request, or want to contribute in any way, please follow our [contribution guidelines](CONTRIBUTING.md).
 ## Acknowledgments